seyerman/air-quality-analysis/README.md

 # air-quality-analysis

+*Warning: This repo has not a real project.
+This an organization example or template for other repos*

 **Air quality analysis in Colombia from 2011 to 2017**

 This project aim analyze a large air *quality data* obtained from [Colombia's Open Data](datos.gov.co)